timbarnes/f3/src/doc.md

 ## Future work

-The current regression test suite is quite weak.
+The current regression test suite is quite simplistic.
 It only examines stack results.
-Implementing the standard test harness
+Implementing the standard test harness would be a good step forward.

 # Builtin Words